Courses and Workshops

-The Centre for Academic Practice and the Doctoral College have opened applications for the Recognition of Teaching for Researchers (ROTOR) scheme for the 2017-18 academic year.
+The Recognition of Teaching for Researchers (ROTOR) scheme, run by the Centre for Academic Practice and the Doctoral College, is currently underway for the 2017-18 academic year.
 This scheme supports Doctoral Researchers and Research Staff to develop their teaching practice and to assemble an application for the award of Associate Fellow of the Higher Education Academy (AFHEA), which is recognised across the UK Higher Education sector.

 Who is eligible?

 This scheme is for Doctoral Researchers (PhD and EngD students) and research staff (research associates, research fellows and equivalents).
-Other staff should consider the PGCAP, ATP or submitting an independent application through LUPE.
+Other staff should consider the other routes detailed on elsewhere on this website.

 Researchers wishing to take part should have undertaken one of the “Teaching Skills” or “Essential Teaching Skills” courses run by the Doctoral College, and should also be undertaking some sort of teaching activity in the coming academic year.
 That activity could consist of delivering lectures, seminars or tutorials; demonstrating in laboratories; supervising field trips or studio work; supervising undergraduate or postgraduate students undertaking research; or other activities relating to the support of student learning.

 What is involved?

 The scheme will consist of seven compulsory sessions, which will take place throughout the academic year:

 - Introduction to ROTOR and applying for AFHEA

 - Inclusive Assessment